venkatesan-krishnamoorthy/mcupsdk-core/docs_src/docs/api_guide/examples/drivers/epwm_up_aq.md

 \image html am263_epwm_up_aq.png "EPWM Asymetric Waveform with Independent Modulation using UP-Count mode"

 # External Connections

-- For AM263X-CC or AM263PX-CC
 - EPWM0_A and EPWM0_B pin can be connected to an oscilloscope to view the waveform.
 - EPWM1_A and EPWM1_B pin can be connected to an oscilloscope to view the waveform.
 - EPWM2_A and EPWM2_B pin can be connected to an oscilloscope to view the waveform.

-- For AM263X-LP or AM263PX-LP
-    - EPWM0_A and EPWM0_B pin can be connected to an oscilloscope to view the waveform.
-    - EPWM1_A and EPWM1_B pin can be connected to an oscilloscope to view the waveform.
-    - EPWM2_A and EPWM2_B pin can be connected to an oscilloscope to view the waveform.

-## AM263X-CC or AM263PX-CC
+## AM263X-CC or AM263PX-CC or AM261X-SOM
-When using AM263X-CC or AM263PX-CC with TMDSHSECDOCK (HSEC180 controlCARD Baseboard Docking Station)
+When using AM263X-CC, AM263PX-CC or AM261X-SOM with TMDSHSECDOCK (HSEC180 controlCARD Baseboard Docking Station)
 - Capture waveform on HSEC Pin 49 for epwm0_A
 - Capture waveform on HSEC Pin 51 for epwm0_B
 - Capture waveform on HSEC Pin 53 for epwm1_A